Oh dear, something went wrong.

 How long does it take to assess a claim?

-It is important to provide full medical history/clinical notes and ensure the claim form is signed by the policy holder.
+It is important to provide a copy of the full medical history and to ensure the claim form is signed by the policy holder to avoid any delays.

 How can I make a claim?